red-hat-storage/ocs-ci/docs/getting_started.md

     [https://github.com/red-hat-storage/ocs-ci](https://github.com/red-hat-storage/ocs-ci)
     via cmd `git clone git@github.com:red-hat-storage/ocs-ci.git`.
 2. Go to ocs-ci folder `cd ocs-ci`.
-3. Setup a python 3.7 virtual environment.
+3. Setup a python virtual environment.
 This is actually quite easy to do now.
 Use hidden `.venv` or normal `venv` folder for virtual env as we are ignoring this in flake8 configuration in tox.

-    * `python3.7 -m venv <path/to/venv>`
+    * `python -m venv <path/to/venv>`
     * `source <path/to/.venv>/bin/activate`

 4. Upgrade pip and setuptools with `pip install --upgrade pip setuptools`